Easy Shortbread Cookies are the best Christmas cookie! Crumbly, buttery, melt-in-your-mouth dough made with just butter, sugar, and flour.

 These 3 ingredient shortbreads are the easiest cookie to make for the holidays!
 Festive, classic Christmas cookies with no chilling or rolling out dough, and no need to cut-out shapes or use cookie cutters.
 Simple, melt-in-your-mouth cookies from the mixing bowl to your cookie tray in less than an hour.

 This Shortbread Cookie recipe is as easy as one-two-three!
-A classic shortbread cookie recipe is one part sugar, two parts butter, and three parts flour and bake it until it’s just starting to turn golden.
+A classic shortbread cookie recipe is one part sugar, two parts butter, and four parts flour and bake it until it’s just starting to turn golden.
 Since there are no eggs in this recipe, you don’t have to worry about under-baking your cookies.
 They will firm up as they cool, so you want the shortbread soft when you remove from the oven.

-These buttery crumbly Shortbreads are sure to be your new favorite cookie!
+These buttery, crumbly Shortbreads are sure to be your new favorite cookie!
 They are perfect for dunking in a cup of hot tea or coffee, or you can dress them up for a cookie exchange.
 For a simple decoration, you can sprinkle the cookies with granulated sugar or sparkling sugar right from the oven.
 Once they have cooled, dip your cookies in Chocolate Ganache or frost with Sugar Cookie Frosting and top with festive sprinkles.

 Shortbread Cookies last for weeks at room temperature, but you do want to be careful when storing them so they don’t crumble.
 Use parchment paper between layers if you stack the cookies, and don’t store them in a plastic bag unless it’s laying flat.
 You can chill the dough for up to a week before using, or freeze for up to 3 months and bake from frozen.
 Simply slice the cold dough into rounds or freeze in a disposable baking dish.

-MORE HOLIDAY COOKIE CLASSICS:
+MORE HOLIDAY COOKIE CLASSICS

 Tips for Making Shortbread Cookies